s1lverfish/blog/about.md

-I'm Andras.
 In this blog I document my adventures cycling and wild camping across europe.

 <br>
 <hr>
 <br>

 #### Hey!
-Do you want to send me money?
-Well you can do so here:
+Do you want to give me money?
+Well, you can do so here:

 <a href="https://www.revolut.me/andrsve07">
   <img src="/revolut.svg">